 Speak to us for FREE and confidential advice regarding cocaine detoxification, whether its you or a family member/friend.
 You are not alone.GET IN TOUCH TODAY

-A cocaine detox is not as severe or potentially harmful to your body as a detox from other substances.
-However, intense feelings of desire for the drug will occur, as cocaine can take a strong psychological hold over a user.
-If you are detoxing at home, this could prove challenging if you are trying to stay clean.
+The detox process and cocaine withdrawal symptoms are not as severe or potentially harmful to your body as a detox from other drugs.
+However, an intense high and desire for the drug will occur.
+Cocaine can take a strong psychological hold on a user.
+If you are detoxing at home, this could prove challenging if you are trying to stay clean and prevent relapse.

-It is always worth considering in-patient rehab, in which you live in a medical facility while undertaking your detox and rehab programme, to ensure that you remain on track with your progress and do not relapse.
-In addition, you will receive 24/7 care and support from the team at the rehab facility, increasing your motivation.
+It is always worth considering inpatient rehab, in which you live in a facility while undertaking your medical detox and rehab programme, to ensure that you remain on track with your progress and avoid relapse.
+In addition, you will receive 24/7 care and support from the addiction treatment team at the rehab facility, increasing your motivation.

-If you or someone you know has a cocaine addiction and you are looking for the right detox programme and rehab facility, get in touch with us at Action Rehab.
-We can help you find the right rehab centre for your needs.
+If you or someone you know has a cocaine addiction and are looking for the right detox programme and rehab facility, get in touch with us at Action Rehab.
+We can help you find the right treatment centre for your needs.

 It takes around seven days for cocaine to be effectively flushed out of the body.
-However, withdrawal symptoms can last for months afterwards.
-During this time, it is common for users to feel extreme cravings for cocaine, and these feelings can also come and go.
-This is what makes detox and rehab from cocaine addiction so difficult.
-Recovery can also be challenging if you are abusing other substances or alcohol, or if you have a mental health condition.
+However, cocaine withdrawal symptoms can last for months afterwards.
+During this time, it is common for users to feel extreme cravings for cocaine, and these feelings can also come and go and is part of the recovery journey.

 Cocaine Withdrawal Symptoms